mokabiru/databricks-azuresql-samples/Spark_SQL_Connector/AzureSQLMI/README.md

 [**Part 2 walkthrough**](https://github.com/mokabiru/databricks-azuresql-samples/blob/master/Spark_SQL_Connector/AzureSQLMI/Part2_README.md):
 [Notebook2 - Read-Write-SQLMI-V1](https://github.com/mokabiru/databricks-azuresql-samples/blob/master/Spark_SQL_Connector/AzureSQLMI/DatabricksNotebooks/Notebook2%20-%20Read-Write-SQLMI-V1.ipynb) emphasizes on reading and writing data to Azure SQL Managed Instance using the Spark AzureSQL Connector that executes steps 4-6 in the data flow above.

-**Pre-requisites steps:**<br>
+## **Pre-requisites: {IMPORTANT}**

 **1. Select Databricks Runtime with Scala 2.11 or higher:**
 When creating the Databricks cluster, it is important to select the Databricks Runtime  with Scala version 2.11 (or higher) which is compatible with the Spark connector for SQL Server and Azure SQL.
 ![enter image description here](https://github.com/mokabiru/databricks-azuresql-samples/raw/master/Spark_SQL_Connector/AzureSQLMI/media/scalaversion.png)

-**1. Install Spark Connector for Azure SQL Database:**<br>Install the [Spark connector for SQL Server library](https://github.com/microsoft/sql-spark-connector/releases/tag/v1.0) (`azure-sqldb-spark`) on the Databricks cluster by manually downloading and uploading the [apache-spark-sql-connector.jar](https://github.com/microsoft/sql-spark-connector/releases/download/v1.0/apache-spark-sql-connector.jar)
+**2. Install Spark Connector for Azure SQL Database:**<br>Install the [Spark connector for SQL Server library](https://github.com/microsoft/sql-spark-connector/releases/tag/v1.0) (`azure-sqldb-spark`) on the Databricks cluster by manually downloading and uploading the [apache-spark-sql-connector.jar](https://github.com/microsoft/sql-spark-connector/releases/download/v1.0/apache-spark-sql-connector.jar)
 ![enter image description here](https://github.com/mokabiru/databricks-azuresql-samples/raw/master/Spark_SQL_Connector/AzureSQLMI/media/installlibrary.png)
 ![enter image description here](https://github.com/mokabiru/databricks-azuresql-samples/raw/master/Spark_SQL_Connector/AzureSQLMI/media/installjar.png)

-**2. Prepare SQL MI Datamart:**<br>A sample BACPAC file `Covid19datamart.bacpac` is provided [here](https://github.com/mokabiru/databricks-azuresql-samples/tree/master/Spark_SQL_Connector/AzureSQLMI/SQLMI/bacpac) to import and create the datamart in SQL MI.
+**3. Prepare SQL MI Datamart:**<br>A sample BACPAC file `Covid19datamart.bacpac` is provided [here](https://github.com/mokabiru/databricks-azuresql-samples/tree/master/Spark_SQL_Connector/AzureSQLMI/SQLMI/bacpac) to import and create the datamart in SQL MI.
 Any existing data in Staging or Fact table needs to be deleted as the solution will insert a new dataset from the data lake.
 After importing the file from the GitHub repo to create the datamart in Azure SQL Managed Instance, run the following stored procedure on the imported datamart:
 ```sql
 EXEC sp_cleanuptables ‘all’
 ```